vasek9876/Boba-Fett-Moff-Gideon-LED-Chest-Display/README.md

 - Battery voltage monitoring with low-voltage deep sleep and green LED alert

 ## Usage
-- Power the display with a suitable battery (5–10 V recommended, 5-18 V suitable)
+- Power the device with a suitable battery (9 V battery or use a 5–10 V battery, but a 5-18 V battery is suitable)
-- LEDs gradually light up on startup
+- LEDs gradually light up on startup when turned ON
-- If battery voltage is too low, the circuit enters deep sleep and indicates the error with the green LED
+- If battery voltage is too low, the circuit enters deep sleep and indicates the error with the green LED and "E" on the first segment display.
 - It is possible to connect the powerbank directly to the pins used for the 9 V battery, but the consumption of the circuit is approximately 100 mA, so the circuit is not ready to run on a powerbank continuously (the powerbank turns off after a time because of the internal protection circuit)
 - By the calculation, the 9 V battery should keep the device on for 3 - 5 hours, but it depends on the battery capacity and internal resistance.